-Name of Officer/Director or Control Person Affiliation with Company (e.g. Officer Title /Director/Owner of more than 5%) Residential Address (City / State Only) Number of shares owned Share type/class Ownership Percentage of Class Outstanding Note Jason Matuszewski Officer, Director and 5% Stockholder Fort Lauderdale, FL 819,149 100 Common Preferred A 8.99% .02% See Note 1 and 2 Andrew VanVurst Officer, Director and 5% Stockholder Fort Lauderdale, FL 1,137,980 100 Common Preferred A 12.31% .02% Henry VanVurst Owner of more than 5% Fort Lauderdale, FL 622,740 100 Common Preferred A 6.74% .02% See Note 1 and 2 GMA Bridge Holdings, LLC / Fred Schaner Owner of more than 5% Miami Lakes, FL 700,000 Common 7.57% See Note 3
+Name of Officer/Director or Control Person Affiliation with Company (e.g. Officer Title /Director/Owner of more than 5%) Residential Address (City / State Only) Number of shares owned Share type/class Ownership Percentage of Class Outstanding Note Jason Officer, Director Fort Lauderdale, FL 811,149 Common 8.67% See Note 1 and 2 Matuszewski and 5% Stockholder 100 Preferred A 33.33% Andrew Officer, Director Fort Lauderdale, FL 1,126,617 Common 12.05% VanVurst and 5% Stockholder 100 Preferred A 33.33% Henry VanVurst Owner of more Fort Lauderdale, FL 622,740 Common 6.66% See Note 1 and 2 than 5% 100 Preferred A 33.33%

+GMA Bridge Owner of more Miami Lakes, FL 700,000 Common 7.49% See Note 3

+Holdings, LLC / than 5%

+Fred Schaner

-(1) Effective March 24, 2016, Jason Matuszewski resigned as the issuer's Chief Executive Officer, and was named the issuer's Chief Financial Officer.
+- (1) Effective March 24, 2016, Jason Matuszewski resigned as the issuer's Chief Executive Officer, and was named the issuer's Chief Financial Officer.
 Henry W. VanVurst IV was named the Issuer's Chief Executive Officer as of that date.
-Also as of that date, Andrew VanVurst was named the issuer's Chief Operating Officer.

-(2) Effective September 20, 2019, Henry W. VanVurst IV resigned as the issuer's Chief Executive Officer, and chairman of the board.
-Jason Matuszewski was named the Issuer's Chief Executive

-Officer and chairman of the board as of that date.

-(3) On July 27, 2018 and October 5, 2018, the Company entered into consulting agreements with GMA Bridge Holdings, LLC.
+Also as of that date, Andrew VanVurst was named the issuer's Chief Operating Officer. - (2) Effective September 20, 2019, Henry W. VanVurst IV resigned as the issuer's Chief Executive Officer, and chairman of the board.
+Jason Matuszewski was named the Issuer's Chief Executive Officer and chairman of the board as of that date. - (3) On July 27, 2018 and October 5, 2018, the Company entered into consulting agreements with GMA Bridge Holdings, LLC.
 According to the consulting agreements, the consultant is focused on facilitating meetings with Stem cell medical practices, regenerative medicine companies and early stage with regenerative medicine companies for acquisition or strategic partnerships.
-The services performed by the consultant would be compensated with a grant of 250,000 and 450,000 restricted shares upon commencement of these agreements which shall vest over twelve month period valued at \$1,062,500 and \$1,822,500 at July 27, 2018 and October 5, 2018, respectively, based on the most recent issuance of common shares, included in deferred compensation at December 31, 2018, fully amortized to consulting expense as of December 31, 2019.
+The services performed by the consultant would be compensated with a grant of 250,000 and 450,000 restricted shares upon commencement of these agreements which shall vest over twelve-month period valued at \$1,062,500 and \$1,822,500 at July 27, 2018 and October 5, 2018, respectively, based on the most recent issuance of common shares, included in deferred compensation at December 31, 2018, fully amortized to consulting expense as of December 31, 2019.